alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

   email updates about pieces of content on GOV.UK.
 It's our biggest sender of emails and averages around 4 million emails per day.

-  This [dashboard][Email Alert API Product dashboard] shows usage over time.
+  The [Email Alert API Product dashboard] shows usage over time.

   **Note:** currently (as of 30/06/2020) GOV.UK Notify has a maximum rate limit of 350 requests per second meaning we should adhere to this limit when using